Peter Lowry (soccer)

-Peter Lowry (born October 2, 1985 in Missoula, Montana) is a former American soccer player.
+Peter Lowry (born October 2, 1985) is an American former soccer player.
 He is current an assistant coach of Lipscomb Bisons men soccer team.

 Career

 College and amateur

 Lowry grew up in Fair Oaks, California.
 He played club soccer for Irvine Strikers under head coach Don Ebert.
 Lowry played college soccer at Santa Clara University from 2004 to 2007, and played in the USL Premier Development League for Ajax Orlando Prospects, Boulder Rapids Reserve and San Jose Frogs.

 Professional

 Lowry was drafted in the second round (26th overall) of the 2008 MLS SuperDraft by Chicago Fire.
 He made his full professional debut for Fire on 1 July 2008, in a US Open Cup third-round game against Cleveland City Stars.
 Lowry stayed with Chicago through the 2010 season.

 On November 24, 2010, Lowry was selected by Portland Timbers in the 2010 MLS Expansion Draft and spent the 2011 season with Portland.
-The club announced on November 28, 2011 that it was declining the 2012 contract option for Lowry.
+The club announced on November 28, 2011, that it was declining the 2012 contract option for Lowry.
 Lowry entered the 2011 MLS Re-Entry Draft but was not selected and became a free agent.